oristopo/nVhelp/index.md

 - In CW Freq setting, digits seem to represent steps of `100Hz`.

 **Rocker switch input**
-Tapping on a digit makes it adjustable;
+- Tapping on a digit makes it adjustable;
   step it up or down using the multi-directional switch.
-If you hold the multi-directional switch in,
+- If you hold the multi-directional switch in,
   that digit is **'highlighted'** and its background goes black.
- The multi-directional switch can shift highlighting to another digit.
+- The multi-directional switch can shift highlighting to another digit.
- Press in again, highlighting disappears and the digit becomes adjustable.
+- Press in again, highlighting disappears and the digit becomes adjustable.
- Press in <em>again briefly</em> to store that numerical setting.
+- Press in <em>again briefly</em> to store that numerical setting.
  **NB** waiting a few seconds between rocker switch presses seemingly helps.

 **Touchscreen input**
-Tapping far right of numbers brings up a numeric keyboard.
+- Tapping far right of numbers brings up a numeric keyboard,
-This keyboard may be operated either by touchscreen taps
+  which may be operated either by touchscreen taps
   or by multi-directional switch movements.
-   With 2-trace <code>900MHz</code> antenna analyser firmware,
+- With 2-trace <code>900MHz</code> antenna analyser firmware,
     multi-directional switch movements seem buggy.
     In reference position adjust mode,
     the 'enter' button doesn't seem to do anything
     but if it is held the keyboard clears from the screen.
-    The keyboard works fine when setting e.g. CW Freq.
+- The keyboard works fine when setting e.g. CW Freq.
     Frequencies may be entered as GHz, MHz or kHz;
     just enter the digits then tap G, M or k to enter the set value.
     (eg to set <code>800MHz</code> you can enter 0.8G, 800M or 800000k.)